umerrauf6/A-Scheduling-Algorithms-Simulator/README.md

 3. Install dependencies:
     pip install -r requirements.txt

-5. Start the development server: python3 src/backend.py
+4. Start the development server: python3 src/backend.py

-6. Access the API:
+5. Access the API:
    The backend server will be running at http://localhost:8000.
   If everything is set up correctly, you should see the following message: {"Hello": "World"}

+6. To access the API documentation, go to http://localhost:8000/docs.

+7. Visit the frontend at [eslab2.pages.dev](https://eslab2.pages.dev/), and input the logical and platform model as defined in input schema to schedule tasks.

 ## Technologies Used